Retailer Carrefour unveils share buyback after strong Q1 sales

 Carrefour is in the midst of a five-year plan launched in January 2018 to cut costs and boost e-commerce investment.

-The plan aims to boost profits and revenues, and fend off competition from Amazon.
+The plan aims to boost profits and revenues, and fend off competition from Amazon (AMZN.O).

 ($1=0.8314 euros)